Behind the scenes of Sanofi's boardroom bust up

 POOR COMMUNICATION

-Earlier this year, Viehbacher reviewed ways to cut Sanofi's exposure to an $8 billion portfolio of off-patent drugs in Europe, the bulk of which are produced in France.
+Earlier this year, Viehbacher reviewed ways to cut Sanofi's exposure to an $8 billion (5 billion pounds) portfolio of off-patent drugs in Europe, the bulk of which are produced in France.

 Viehbacher oversaw the review without informing board members, until the options studied -- which concern six sites and would affect 2,600 staff -- leaked to the press in June.